 Who pays the closing costs on Costa Rica property?

-The closing costs on Costa Rica property title transfer are usually shared 50/50 between buyer and seller unless negotiated differently.
+Buyer and seller usually share the closing costs 50/50 unless negotiated differently.
 This makes the closing costs a negotiable part of the offer process.
 The buyer pays the mortgage fees when the purchase price is financed.

 If there is an existing mortgage on the property, the closing attorney will hold the balance owed on the mortgage.
 The attorney will then pay it off and make sure the title is cleared in the National Register.
-The costs of clearing this mortgage have to be paid by the seller as it is important the buyer receives a clear title.
+The seller must pay the costs of clearing this mortgage, as the buyer must receive a clear title.

-If you are ready to purchase a Costa Rica property, contact us now, we have all the necessary knowledge to carry you through a painless purchase.
+If you like this article about closing costs on purchasing a Costa Rica property, contact us now.
+We have all the necessary knowledge to carry you through a painless purchase.